-Are you thinking about purchasing a waterfront home, there are considerations to factor in when moving to an oceanfront, bayfront or waterfront property.
+Buying a waterfront home, there are considerations to factor in when moving to an oceanfront, bayfront, or waterfront house.
+Waterfront can include many locations including the ocean, bay, harbor, lake, canal, river, and more.
 Many of these homes are designed to be see-through and have lots of windows to take full advantage of the view!
-Waterfront homes have views that are easy on the eyes, but the water can have damaging effects on the structure.
+Waterfront homes will have views that are easy on the eyes, but the water can have damaging effects on the structure.
 Knowledge of the construction is an important fact to ensure that the building will last!

 Not All Views are Equal